fortrabbit/blog/craft-copy-1-released.md

 ---

-title:      "Craft Copy 1.0 released"
+title: Craft Copy 1.0 released
 created: 2020-11-12
 published: true
 author: fl
-excerpt:    "Our command line tool to help with Craft CMS deployment on fortrabbit is now production grade ready."
+excerpt: Our command line tool to help with Craft CMS deployment on fortrabbit is now production grade ready.
-lead:       "We are pleased to announce that Craft Copy has now reached version 1.0.0.
-Craft Copy is an open source command line interface to sync your local Craft with fortrabbit in more convenient and sophisticated ways."
+lead: We are pleased to announce that Craft Copy has now reached version 1.0.0.
+Craft Copy is an open source command line interface to sync your local Craft with fortrabbit in more convenient and sophisticated ways.
 keywords: Craft CMS, Craft Copy, craft-copy, Git, SSH key
 image: craft-copy-poster.gif
+tags:
+  - webdev
 ---